Veterinary Diagnostic Imaging

 Davies Veterinary Specialists has one of the country’s leading Veterinary Diagnostic Imaging Departments.
 The team work closely together - Dr Davies, Nuria Corzo Menéndez, Sérgio Guilherme, Veerle Volckaert and Charlotte Whatmough.

-Julie Riches RVN DipAVN, Frankie Blundell RVN, Becky Wilkins RVN, Julie Sales DCR and Sue Whitfield DCR(R) DRI PgD Medical Imaging Sciences (MRI) provide radiographic support.
+Frankie Blundell RVN, Julie Riches-Tomei RVN DipAVN, Catherine Rumbles Radiographer BSc(Hons) PgC, Julie Sales DCR, Sue Whitfield DCR(R) DRI PgD Medical Imaging Sciences (MRI) and Becky Wilkins RVN provide radiographic support.
 Three other members of staff have qualifications in radiology but now work primarily in orthopaedics.
 This provides a wide base of expertise in imaging within the practice.
 The practice also provides a 24-hour turn-round radiographic reporting service for other veterinary practices.

 This service reports more than 200 cases per month and is a vital link with referring practices.